nicklichtsinn/nicklichtsinn/README.md

-Currently working at Agrace HospiceCare as a Business Intelligence Specialist, interested in model building, predictive analytics and finding stories in data.
+Currently working at Generac Power Systems as a Supply Chain Replenishment Analyst, interested in model building, predictive analytics and finding stories in data.